-It is currently not clear under the Danish tax legislation or case law how listed ADSs are treated for tax purposes, and therefore no level of assurance can be given on this matter.
-For the purpose of this summary, it is assumed that a holder of ADSs listed in the United States should be treated as holding non-listed shares in the company, as the company's ordinary shares are not admitted to trading on a regulated market.
-However, recent communications from the Danish Tax authorities indicate that based on an individual analysis based on the actual facts and circumstances and terms and conditions of the depositary agreement, a holder of ADSs may not be treated as holding unlisted shares in the company for Danish tax purposes, which has hitherto been assumed when the underlying asset consists of an unlisted share.
-Furthermore, the communications from the Danish Tax authorities indicate if the holders of ADSs are not treated as holders of shares in the Danish company, then the depository bank may be considered the holder of the ordinary shares in the company for Danish tax purposes.
+It is currently not clear under current Danish tax legislation or case law how the listed ADSs are to be treated for tax purposes, and therefore no level of assurance can be given on this matter.
+For the purpose of the below comments, it is assumed that non-Danish tax resident holders of the ADSs should be treated as holders of listed shares in our company for both Danish corporate law purposes and Danish tax purposes, even though our ordinary shares are not admitted to trading on a regulated market.
+Recent communications and binding rulings from the Danish Tax Assessment Council indicates that the holders of ADSs for Danish tax purposes are treated as holders of listed ordinary shares.
+The same communications and rulings indicate that the actual distribution of dividends on ADSs to Danish investors are considered dividends for Danish tax purposes.
+However, it should be emphasized that these communications and binding rulings are based on an individual analysis based on the actual facts and circumstances and terms and conditions of the depositary agreement implying that a holder of ADSs might not be able to rely on said rulings.

-However, the tax position and treatment of ADSs under Danish law are still unclear.
-In the event that the holders of ADSs are not treated as holding unlisted shares in the company, it is likely that they will be treated as either holding listed shares or financial instruments for tax purposes.
+In the event that the holders of ADSs s not treated as holding listed shares in our company, it is likely that they will be treated as either holding unlisted shares or financial instruments for Danish tax purposes.

-As described above, the below summary assumes that the holders of ADSs listed in the United States should be treated as holding unlisted ordinary shares in the company for Danish tax purposes, but if this is not the case, then this will impact the Danish tax treatment of the holders of ADSs, including in respect of the taxation of dividends paid to holders of ADSs.
+As described above, the below summary assumes that the holders of ADSs listed in the U.S. should be treated as holding listed ordinary shares in our company for Danish tax purposes, but if this is not the case, then this will impact the Danish tax treatment of the holders of ADSs, including in respect of the taxation of dividends paid to holders of ADSs.